aicharebhi9/compiler/README.md

 # compiler
 The procedure to follow :
-  1.Create a .bat file and name it RUN with .bat extension (RUN.bat)
+  1.Create a .bat file and name it RUN with .bat extension (RUN.bat) if already exist go to 4
   2. Write the following lines of code: flex flex.l bison -d bison.y